The History of the Giants-Eagles Rivalry

 The Giants felt that the Eagles got all the breaks in the game, but the result was what mattered.
 And it definitely mattered.
 Although both teams finished the season with identical 10-6 marks, the Eagles won the division based on their sweep of the head-to-head matchups.
 The Giants lost out on the final Wild Card by losing the conference tiebreaker with the Los Angeles Rams.

 In 1989 the Giants came out on top of the Eagles in the NFC East, winning the division with a 12-4 record while the Eagles took second place at 11-5.
 But the Eagles swept the season series with the Giants again, so the two games with the Eagles accounted for half of the Giants' losses.

 In 1990, the Giants' Super Bowl XXV Championship year, each team won its respective home game.
 Then in every season for the rest of the '90s, one of the teams swept the series, with the Eagles sweeping four times and the Giants five.

 The Giants picked up one of their most memorable wins of the '90s against the Eagles in the last game of the decade between the teams.
 On October 31, 1999, New York's defense came through with several outstanding plays to lead the Giants to an exciting 23-17 overtime win at Veterans Stadium.

-Four minutes into overtime, Peter deflected a pass by Eagles quarterback Douglas Irvin Pederson high into the air.
-Defensive end Michael Anthony Strahan caught the ball and ran 44 yards with it for a touchdown.
+Four minutes into overtime, Peter deflected a pass by Eagles quarterback Doug Pederson high into the air.
+Defensive end Michael Strahan caught the ball and ran 44 yards with it for a touchdown.

-The exciting win gave New York its third consecutive series sweep.
+The thrilling win gave New York its third consecutive series sweep.
 As the 20th century came to a close, the Giants led the rivalry with the Eagles by an overall tally of 72-59-2.

 The Rivalry in the 21st Century